FlavScents AInsights Entry for Ethyl Decanoate (CAS: 110-38-3)

 2. Sensory Profile

 Ethyl decanoate is known for its sweet, fruity odor with nuances of apple and pear.
-It is often described as having a medium intensity and moderate diffusion, making it suitable for use as an impact note in formulations.
-The taste threshold is not well-documented, but its odor threshold is typically low, allowing it to be effective even at minimal concentrations.
+It is often described as having a medium intensity and moderate diffusion, making it suitable for both impact and background notes in formulations.
+The taste threshold of ethyl decanoate is not well-documented, but its odor threshold is typically low, allowing it to be effective even at minimal concentrations.

 Citation hooks: FlavScents; peer-reviewed sensory literature